 Unfortunately, simply understanding that we’re unhappy isn’t enough—you need to understand the root cause of your unhappiness.

-While I don’t claim to understand everybody’s unhappiness — not by a long shot — my work as a therapist has given me some insights into basic patterns of unhappiness.
-But these patterns can be difficult to see because they exist on a barely conscious level — the level of core beliefs.
+While I don’t claim to understand everybody’s unhappiness, my work as a therapist has given me some insights into basic patterns of unhappiness.
+However these patterns can be difficult to see because they exist on a barely conscious level — the level of core beliefs.

-Core beliefs are rules or operating instructions for our lives.
-They’re often established very early in childhood and rarely identified or updated, which means we end up carrying them into adulthood, along with all the emotional baggage they contain.
+They’re often established very early in childhood and rarely identified or updated.
+This means it’s easy to end up carrying them into adulthood, along with all the emotional baggage problematic behavior they cause.

-In the rest of this article, I’ll introduce you to three of the most common core beliefs that are at the root of people’s unhappiness.
-If you can learn to identify them in your own life, it’s possible to find a level of happiness you may never have known possible.
+In the rest of this article, I’ll introduce you to three of the most common core beliefs at the root of people’s unhappiness.
+If you can learn to identify and work through them in your own life, it’s possible to find a level of happiness you may never have known possible.